99th General Assembly, 2nd Regular Session

 Rep. Kidd has served as reserve deputy sheriff and is currently a member of the command staff for the emergency operation center of eastern Jackson County and the City of Independence.

-Rep. Kidd currently resides in Independence with his wife, Jamie.
+Rep. Kidd currently resides in Northeast Jackson County with his wife, Jamie.

 Establishes "Simon's Law," which changes the laws regarding life-sustaining or nonbeneficial treatment policies of health care facilities